 Course ContentStudents study a number of units including:

 - Developing effective communication

 - Health Safety and Security

 - Fundamentals of Anatomy and Physiology

 Entry RequirementsYou need four GCSE's at grades A*-C/9 with a C/4 including English Language or Mathematics or have successfully passed a Level 2 course with Functional Skills in English and Mathematics.
 Selection is by interview with tutors.
-A satisfractory reference and DBS police check is required.
+A satisfractory reference is also required.

 Duration and Delivery